About Norfolk Public Art

 A distinguishing characteristic of great cities is the interweaving of art into the urban fabric.
 Public art is artwork in public locations where everyone can see and enjoy it.
 Public art has been around since the time of pyramids and cave paintings.
 It is the involvement of artists in the same places in which the time, energy and money of the community are engaged.
 Public art can include anything from traditional sculptures, paintings and mosaics to manhole covers, paving patterns, lighting and other elements created by an artist.
 There are over 350 public art programs in North America that actively commission artists to create public art.

 Norfolk is among the great cities that use public art to inspire, educate, beautify and give character to public places.
 In the 2006 budget, 1% of new capital projects over $500,000 was set aside to acquisition artwork.
-A Public Arts Commission was established and, together with city staff, developed policies for the development of artwork that creates a unique image and sense of place for Norfolk.
+The Norfolk Arts Commission was established and, together with city staff, developed policies for the development of artwork that creates a unique image and sense of place for Norfolk.
 Through the public art process, we celebrate historic events or people, and provide opportunities to facilitate our community values of inclusion, civic pride, cultural diversity and appreciation of the creative spirit.

 Why have public art?